smorzechowski/weho_pop_gen/README.md

 matches_neoZ_final <- matches_neoZ_summary[matches_neoZ_summary$percent_match>0.10,]
 ```

-And here is an example for the neo-W contigs
+And here is an example for the neo-W contigs:

 ```
 # Curate a list of contigs that are homologous to neo-W in Blue-faced Honeyeater